Tactical & Thermoregulation Performance Laboratory

 Mission Statement

 Our mission is to pioneer advancements in human thermoregulation and performance through innovative research and technology, including the development of the thermal digital twin.
-By understanding individual variability in extreme environments, we aim to push the boundaries of human capability and anticipate and solve the problems of tomorrow.
+By understanding individual variability in extreme environments, we aim to push the boundaries of human capability and enhance resilience and safety in challenging conditions.

 Vision Statement

-To revolutionize human performance, resilience, and safety by becoming the lead authority on individual responses to environmental challenge.
+To revolutionize human performance, resilience, and safety through advancing understanding of individual responses to environmental challenges.

-Interdisciplinary collaboration: We foster multidisciplinary partnerships to create impactful solutions.
+Interdisciplinary collaboration: We actively foster multidisciplinary partnerships, including physiology, engineering, environmental science, data analytics, and public health, to create innovative and impactful solutions.

 Architect rendering of the new lab coming to the Reynolds building soon.